hamishcoleman/debian-installer-repack/README.md

 The preseed config is quite easy to use in a large environment where you can either control the boot network settings and serve up the preseed file.
-However, even in that scenario, there is often not quite enough control of the network environmet to be able to seamlessly configure the location of the preseed.
+However, even in that scenario, there is often not quite enough control of the network environment to be able to seamlessly configure the location of the preseed.

 There are multiple projects for building an entire Debian installer system